By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 861|Pages: 2|5 min read

 Safely living in the United States, Enrico Fermi was appointed a professor of physics at New York's Columbia University.
 While studying at the university, Enrico discovered that if uranium neutrons were emitted into fissioning uranium, they could split other uranium atoms, setting off a large chain reaction that would emit huge amounts of energy.
-These experiment directed to the very first controlled nuclear chain reaction on December 2, 1942, in Chicago.
+These experiments led to the very first controlled nuclear chain reaction on December 2, 1942, in Chicago.
 During World War Two, Fermi was recruited as a high leader in the Manhattan Project.
 The Manhattan Project was a large group of highly educated scientists and physicists that worked to create an atomic bomb.
-In 1944 Enrico Fermi and his wife became legal American citizens.
+In 1944, Enrico Fermi and his wife became legal American citizens.

-For the Manhattan Project, the total bill was around 2 billion dollar of research and development.
+For the Manhattan Project, the total bill was around 2 billion dollars of research and development.
 The Manhattan Project also employed over 120,000 American citizens.
 In this task of creating an atomic bomb, secrecy was one of the most important things to have.
 If the Nazi Germans or the Japanese knew about this weapon, there would have been a great turn in the war.
-President Teddy Roosevelt and Winston Churchill both agreed to keep the United State’s current ally, Josef Stalin of the Soviet Union, in the dark.
-To keep the secrecy of the project in America, only a small circle of lead scientists out of the 120,000 workers knew the intentions and uses of the bomb and its construction.
+President Franklin D. Roosevelt and Winston Churchill both agreed to keep the United States’ current ally, Josef Stalin of the Soviet Union, in the dark.
+To maintain the secrecy of the project in America, only a small circle of lead scientists out of the 120,000 workers knew the intentions and uses of the bomb and its construction.
 Even though the Axis powers did not know of this plan, a Soviet spy named Klaus Fuchs infiltrated the circle of scientists.
 On July 16, 1945, the first atomic bomb was tested at the Trinity bomb site in Alamogordo, New Mexico.
 The nuclear bomb was affixed in a thin 100-foot tower and dropped at dawn.
 No one was prepared for the result.

 In 1954, Enrico Fermi was diagnosed with incurable stomach cancer and spent the last few months of his life in Chicago.
 On November 28, 1954, he passed away in his sleep at his home in Chicago, Illinois.
+His legacy continues to influence both scientific thought and ethical debates in nuclear physics and beyond.

 Browse our vast selection of original essay samples, each expertly formatted and styled